moderndatacompany/dataos.info/docs/stacks/Scanner/Creating Depot Scan Workflow.md

                 depot: dataos://icebase          # depot name or address
       ```

-  1. **sourceConfig**: Provide a set of configurations specific to the source **type** under `source configuration` to customize and control metadata scanning.
+  1. sourceConfig: Provide a set of configurations specific to the source type under `source configuration` to customize and control metadata scanning.
 These properties depend on the underlying metadata source.
 Specify them under the `config` section.
-        - **FilterPattern**: Specify `schemaFilterPattern` and `tableFilterPattern` to filter schemas/tables which are of interest.
+        - FilterPattern: Specify `schemaFilterPattern` and `tableFilterPattern` to filter schemas/tables which are of interest.

             `includes:` and `excludes:` are used to filter target schemas/tables.
 For example, you can specify a table name or a regex rule to include/exclude tables while scanning the schema and registering with Metis.